sujaykundu777/devlopr-jekyll/README.md

+---
+layout: page
+title: Docs
+---

-# devlopr
+# devlopr jekyll - Getting Started

 [![Gem Version](https://badge.fury.io/rb/devlopr.svg)](https://badge.fury.io/rb/devlopr)

-Welcome to your new Jekyll theme!
-In this directory, you'll find the files you need to be able to package up your theme into a gem.
-Put your layouts in `_layouts`, your includes in `_includes`, your sass files in `_sass` and any other assets in `assets`.

-To experiment with this code, add some sample content and run `bundle exec jekyll serve` – this directory is setup just like a Jekyll site!

-TODO: Delete this and the text above, and describe your gem
+Anyone can use devlopr theme to build a personal <strong>Portfolio + Blog Type of Website</strong>, hosted freely on <b>Github Pages</b> or <b>Netlify </b>.

+To get started follow the below given methods to get your devlopr mod jekyll website !
+Many features are in our checklist, that needs to be worked upon and are in progress.
+And if you liked this project !
+Do share with your developer friends and colleagues who may find it interesting :D

-## Installation
+## Method 1:  Installation for new Jekyll Site using Rubygem

-Add this line to your Jekyll site's `Gemfile`:
+Add this line to your Jekyll site's Gemfile :

 ```ruby
 gem "devlopr"
 ```

-And add this line to your Jekyll site's `_config.yml`:
+And add this line to your Jekyll site's _config.yml:

 ```yaml
 theme: devlopr